AlgoMaster Logo

 Intuition

-Instead of sorting, count the frequency of each character in both strings and compare.
-Two strings are anagrams if and only if every character appears the same number of times in both.
+Count how often each character appears in both strings and compare the counts.
+Two strings are anagrams if and only if every character appears the same number of times in each.

 Algorithm